-COVID-19 has caused many countries to implement measures to reduce the spread of the virus.
-As at the date of these consolidated financial statements, work stoppages and slowdowns-are still impacting the world economy.
+COVID-19 has caused many localities to implement measures to reduce the spread of the virus.
+As at the date of these consolidated financial statements, work stoppages and slowdowns are still impacting both the world and local economies.
 The continuing impact and duration of COVID-19 and ongoing government responses to it remain uncertain.
 Consequently, the Company cannot predict the effect of unknown adverse changes to its business plans, financial position, cash flows, and results of operations during 2021 and beyond.